jeliang/2016-11-18-git-intro/README.md

 print ('hello')
 ```

-This is a change within github that is not at the same palce on my local computer
+This is a change within github that is not at the same place on my local computer